Sunday Worship Masks are required for in-door worship

-This schedule allows me to worship with you in a celebration of Holy Eucharist all but one Sunday a month while keeping my Sunday schedule manageable across the three parishes.
+This schedule allows Mother Holly to worship with you in a celebration of Holy Eucharist all but one Sunday a month while keeping her Sunday schedule manageable across the three parishes.

-Our shared, island-wide Episcopal worship services with St. Mary's and St. Jude's will be on the 4th Sunday of the month at 10 am during the program year in different churches that can host larger worship services.
-The first of these services is this Sunday, October 24 at St. Saviour's.
+Our shared, island-wide Episcopal worship services with St. Mary's and St. Jude's will be on the 4th Sunday of the month at 10 amduring the program year in different churches that can host larger worship services.

 We will continue to have a lay-led prayer services but now only once per month and on a predictable schedule because of the new service times: